dustywhite7/Econ8310/Slides/2 - ARIMA.md

 ### For lab today:

-Working with your group, use the past 10 years of data (start on Jan 1, 2007, and end on Jan 1, 2017) on Costco Wholesale stock prices (ticker 'COST') to:
+Working with your group, use the Omaha historic weather data (using all but the final 10 days) to:
 - Plot the data
 - Make the data stationary
 - Fit an ARIMA model
 - Validate the model by plotting residuals
-- Forecast 5 periods into the future, and send me your forecast
+- Forecast temperature 10 days into the future, and send me your forecast, so we can compare to the real temperature